equalitie/BotHound/README.md

 ## Session Computer
 The Session Computer calculates sessions for all the records in the incidents table containing "1" in the "Process" field.

-* Run the Session Computer with
+* Run the Session Computer with:
 ```
 python session_computer.py
 ```